-Health Examinations, CPR Certification, Professional Liability Insurance & Pregnancy
+Health Examinations, Clinical Requirements, CPR Certification, Professional Liability Insurance & Pregnancy

-Falsification of any medical information necessary for the Nursing Programs will result in Nursing Program(s) expulsion.
+Falsification of any medical information or drug screening test necessary for the Nursing Programs will result in Nursing Program(s) expulsion with no option of readmission.

-All nursing program requirements must be completed and submitted by the date and time set by the Nursing Education Office.
-If any requirement is not met on time and in the manner requested, the student will forfeit their seat in the program.
-The student would then need to follow the readmission process, to return to the program.
+It is the responsibility of the student to complete all nursing program requirements (clinical, and health) must be completed and submitted by the date and time set by the Nursing Education Office.
+If any requirement is not met on time and in the manner requested, the student will be dismissed from the program.
+The student would then need to follow the readmission process to return to the program.
+KCC emails are the method of communication used to provide information on program requirements and deadlines.
+Checking emails regularly is the responsibility of the student.
+Students not checking emails is not considered a valid reason for missing a health or program requirement that is due.
+If a student has questions or concerns regarding meeting a deadline it is imperative that they reach out to the nursing department via phone or email to discuss possible solutions.

-Exemptions: A medical or religious exemption may be requested by the student and submitted to the college for consideration at exemption @kellogg.edu.
+Exemptions: A medical or religious exemption may be requested by the student and submitted to the college for consideration at exemptform@kellogg.edu.
 The college exemption would address the KCC nursing program health requirements.
 Medical or religious exemptions for health requirements are also required to be completed and submitted by the date and time set by the Nursing Education Office.
 Please note that some clinical sites also have their own exemption form and process that students may have to complete prior to clinical placement.

-Clinical placement to accommodate medical or religious exemptions is not guaranteed and based on clinical site requirements/availability and seat availability.
+Clinical placement to accommodate medical or religious exemptions is not guaranteed and is based on clinical site requirements/availability and seat availability.
 If a student does not provide exemption forms by the deadline established by the nursing department or there is not a clinical site that can accommodate an exemption, then the student must withdraw from the course and wait for the next available course/clinical offering.
-If a student must withdraw for this reason, it will not be counted as a program attempt (one time occurrence).
-If a student misses an exemption deadline a second time and must withdraw from a course, it will be counted as a program attempt.
+If a student must withdraw, for this reason, it will not be counted as a program attempt (one-time occurrence).
+If a student misses an exemption deadline a second time or there is not a clinical site available that can accommodate them the student must withdraw from a course, it will be counted as a program attempt.